Surface Feeding Ducks

 1886 Kinsale, six on the 26th June, six seen, one shot.

 Common throughout the region, breeding in small numbers in many areas.
+Population seems to be declining.
 Large winter flocks are found mainly in the Cork Harbour area.

 Common winter visitor, very scarce in summer.
 Not known to breed.